Power of Incentives and Rewards in Mobile Advertising

 Capture your audience’s attention

 An incentive must be relevant and timely.
-It needs to help solve a problem or offer an opportunity that matches your users’ interests.
+It must help solve a problem or offer an opportunity that matches your users’ interests.
 An incentive is useless if it doesn’t motivate your user to take action.

 So how do you determine which incentives will work best?
 Ask yourself these questions: